 Morning Responsibilities –

 - Clean and sweep Northwest blockhouse.
-Make sure it’s completely cleared out.
+Make sure it’s completely cleared out and ready for the day’s Park visitors.

 - Kitchen duty – wash ALL communal dishes, including pots and pans.
-Thoroughly oil ALL cast iron pots, pans and griddles.
+Lightly (but thoroughly) oil ALL cast iron pots, pans and griddles.
 Wash down tables and benches thoroughly

-- Make sure ALL kitchen gear, including wash tubs and compost bucket is washed, dried and put away.
-Please note that the compost bin should be emptied and cleaned only after all meals have been eaten!
-Please also coordinate with Cooks to know what to put away when
+- Make sure ALL kitchen gear, including wash tubs and compost bucket are washed, dried and put away.
+Please note that the compost bucket should be emptied and cleaned only after all meals have been eaten!
+Please coordinate with Cooks to know what to put away when

 - If your group is finished and another is not, find out how you can help